Paox2/myWorkInCollege/README.md

 ###  fib and printf in sys

-Both use MIPS to implement fibonacci and printf(in c but not entirely same)
+Both of them use MIPS to implement fibonacci and printf(in c but not entirely same)

 ###  maze in IAI(matlab)